Fishing crew member charged with murder in attack at sea

 - Kavanaugh’s yearbook page is ‘horrible, hurtful’ to a woman it named

+The captain of the seven-member crew placed a call on the distress channel, and the German cruise ship, Mein Schiff 6, responded, taking two of the injured fishermen on board, prosecutors said.
+The ship’s doctor pronounced one of them dead.

-Authorities say Vazquez is Mexican and had been living in the U.S. illegally.
+Vazquez is a Mexican citizen and had been living in the U.S. illegally, prosecutors said.
 He had been arrested in March in Newport News, Virginia, on an abduction charge.

-Vazquez is to appear in federal court in Boston.
 The Associated Press could not locate a lawyer for him early Tuesday.